benhur07b/benhur07b.github.io/_posts/2019-10-02-strictly-by-the-numbers-admu-dominance-uaapseason82.md

 <div class='col-lg-12 img-container'><img class='img-fluid post-img img-shadow' src='{{ site.baseurl }}/media/posts/2019-10-02-strictly-by-the-numbers-admu-dominance-uaapseason82/main.png'></div>

 You see that Blue Eagle by its lonesome in Quadrant 1 of the chart?
 Dude's probably lonely up there.
 Hey, at least La Salle's Green Archer (logo) looks like its about to shoot it down.

+If you want more sports analytics stuff (or data and spatial stuff), you can find me on Facebook [@bnhr.xyz](https://www.facebook.com/bnhr.xyz) or Twitter [@BNHRdotXYZ](https://twitter.com/BNHRdotXYZ).